jin1205/Getting-and-cleaning-data-project/CodeBook.md

 ###Code Book
-ID
+#ID
           The identified number for different subjects.
 The range is one to thirty.
-ACTIVITY
+#ACTIVITY
           Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone.
-Other data are the features including 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz and etc.
+#Other data
-Features are normalized and bounded within [-1,1].
+          Are the features including 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz and etc.Features are normalized and bounded within [-1,1].

-###Run_analysis.R
+##Run_analysis.R
 1. Read both datasets from the downloaded file.
 Combine both dataset with its own subject id and activity description.
 2. Merge two datasets.
 3. Extracts only the measurements on the mean and standard deviation for each measurement for the time domain signals.